jedipi/Workato-Connector-SDK-Docker/README.md

 # Workato-Connector-SDK-Docker
-A quick guid for for setting up the Workato connector development environment with docker on Windos.
+A quick guid for for setting up the Workato connector development environment with docker on Windows.

 1. Turn on the WSL 2 feature on Windows.
 For detailed instructions, refer to the [Microsoft documentation](https://learn.microsoft.com/en-us/windows/wsl/install)
 2. Install Docker desktop for Windows. [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/)